Aoi Miyazaki: Humanitarian activities

 In recent years, Miyazaki has taken a more prominent position in humanitarian activism projects.

 She travelled with her older brother and fellow actor, Masaru Miyazaki, to Bangladesh in 2005 to experience poverty firsthand, and they highlighted the problems then found in their 2006 photobook Tarinai Peace.

 The siblings travelled to Denmark and Finland in 2006 to investigate global warming.
 Their experiences were then published in their 2007 photobooks Love, Peace, and Green Tarinai, Peace2.

 Miyazaki took part in the Gold Ribbon Walking event in Roppongi, Tokyo in 2008 to raise awareness and funds for childhood cancer.

 Her 2008 film, Children of the Dark, addresses issues of child exploitation.

 Personal life

 Miyazaki married actor Sosuke Takaoka, her partner since she was fifteen, on 15 June 2007.
 They divorced in December 2011, with Takaoka subsequently accusing her of committing adultery on his Twitter account.

-Miyazaki married singer Junichi Okada on 23 December 2017.
+Miyazaki married singer Junichi Okada on 23 December 2017 after dating for two and a half years.
 The couple jointly announced that they had welcomed the birth of their first child, a son, born May 2018.

+In August 2025, Miyazaki revealed in an interview with the weekly women's magazine Josei Seven, that she had given birth to her fourth child earlier that year.
+She also stated that she chose not to announce her second, third, and fourth pregnancies to avoid media attention.